spraakbanken/swell-project/Normalization_guidelines.md

 ### Principle of minimal change

-1. Change as few tokens as possible
+1. Change as few tokens as possible.

    In item (2) above, inserting "och ligger i ett fint hus" is more idiomatic but not preferred since it changes more words than "ett fint hus"